-Confirm high-quality sample prep
+How to confirm high-quality sample prep in CUT&RUN

-High quality sample prep is essential to CUT&RUN success and is the main variable we see when troubleshooting customer experiments.
+High quality sample prep is essential to CUT&RUN assay success and is the main variable we see when troubleshooting customer experiments.
 To ensure high quality sample prep, it is essential to examine cellular morphology, integrity, and viability at three steps:

-Initial cell harvest:
+Initial cell harvest

 Method: Count starting cells and determine viability using our Trypan Blue staining protocol.
 Examine cell integrity and morphology using a brightfield/phase microscope.